deathworlders/online/content/books/deathworlders/chapter-44-samsara.md

 Clara greeted her with a hug.
 “You’re looking chipper!”

 Allison snorted.
 “Are you kidding?
-I got a whole forty minutes away from my fucking mother on the drive over here!
+I got a whole eighty minutes away from my fucking mother on the drive over here!
 I feel great!”

 If there was some brittle humor in the way she said it, Clara decided not to comment.
 Instead, she pointed over to the fitting hangar, where BGEV-12’s chassis had just been installed.
 The AAAF had been repurposed to churn out the ships in bare-bones format as fast as it could, and Chiune’s role going forward was outfitting, mission-specific equipment installation and final tests.